MichielNoback/java_jupyterbook/02_syntax/data_types.md

 kill average = 10.55
 ```

-In the above example, all variables were declared and initialized in one statement, but it is allowed
+In the above example, all variables were declared and initialized in one statement, but it is allowed to split this up.
-to split this up.
-The only thing that is illegal (not compilable) is to leave a declared variable uninitialized and
+The only thing that is illegal (not compilable) is to leave a declared variable uninitialized and then try to access it:
-access it:

 ```java
 //LEGAL